Miguevrgo/ChessDev/src/getting-started/move-generation.md

 the ones which are completely legal, lets implement in a board method (lets call it pseudo_gen for example) the moves for all types of pieces, of course, we are just generating for the current color pieces so the first thing will be getting the side.

+First, where are going to see how to implement a basic move gen for each piece, we will later present magic bitboards + obstruction difference, which allows us to generate them much much faster.

 #### Pawns
 As we know, pawns are able to go forward 1 square (2 if they are in starting position) and to capture one square to their front diagonals, additionally, they have the en passant rule, which as we said, allows us to move diagonally even though we have a pawn on our side if that